-Selling your house in Wilmington?
+Selling your house in Eastern?
 Make sure you run the numbers so you know exactly what to expect!
 A traditional sale can cost a fortune whereas a direct sale won’t usually cost you anything.
-In this blog, we discuss the costs and timeframe you can expect when selling your house in Wilmington!
+In this blog, we discuss the costs and timeframe you can expect when selling your house in Eastern!

 Agent Commissions and Costs

 Your agent’s commission will be somewhere around 6% of your final sale price.
 So let’s say your house sells for $250k.
 You will immediately be out about $15k plus any other fees or reimbursements due to your agent.
 When you include this hefty amount with all the other costs and fees you will likely face, you may find that a direct sale will be a better way for you to sell.

 Closing costs for a property seller will usually run anywhere from 1-3% of the final sale price.
 So again, if your house sells for $250k, you will likely be spending another $2,500-$7,500 once you reach the closing table.
 With a direct sale to Homebuyers of NC, you won’t have to worry about the closing costs.
 We will handle everything so you can sell your house fast and move on.

 When deciding whether to list your house with a Eastern real estate agent or sell it on your own, it’s important to have a realistic grasp on what everything is really going to cost you.
 Don’t just rely on your estimated final sale price to tell you which way to sell.
 You must factor in all of the costs you will face too.
 Putting your house on the MLS can be expensive.
 However, for some houses, it makes the most sense.
 For other properties, a direct sale will ultimately help the seller keep more money in their pocket while saving time and energy.
 It’s important to look at your property and your situation to determine which selling method will be the best for you!